 This framework helps to distinguish which relationships are working well and which aren’t.
 You can follow each line item across the financial statements and dig into which relationship drives each shift.
 Excel-related questions on each quarterly analyst call could be all but eliminated (perhaps I’m dreaming here).

 But companies today don’t report their statements from the journal entries on up, and their business relationships are underappreciated in our current methods of analysis.

 Every mismatch between GAAP metrics and business reality is a potential alpha opportunity for you.

-To start, we’ll look at revenue recognition, the cash conversion cycle, and free cash flow.
+In the next memo, we’ll apply this new perspective to revenue recognition, the cash conversion cycle, and free cash flow.

 Fig 2 only represents a company’s financial relationships, but, of course, not all of a company’s key relationships result in a financial contract.
 To make it easy to follow, I’ve only included the relationships that fit into current GAAP reporting.